 Sometimes our presenters will elect to drive to Southern California.
 In such cases we will reimburse an amount equal to the standard round-trip airfare.

 Suggested Flight Arrangements: If you are not presenting at Claremont, we suggest you fly into Orange County’s John Wayne Airport (SNA), since it is much closer to your speaking venue.
 Alternatively, you can consider Ontario International Airport (ONT).
 This will require a slightly longer drive to Orange County, but it is preferable to Los Angeles International (LAX).
 (The drive from LAX to Orange County on Friday afternoon is extremely unpleasant and the airport isn’t very close to any of our venues.)
 If you are presenting at Claremont, then Ontario Airport is the preferred choice.
 Claremont is about ten miles from the Ontario Airport.

 Suggested Motel Accommodations: We suggest you consider the Fullerton Marriott, which is located at 2701 Nutwood Avenue, within walking distance of the Fullerton Institute building.
-If you are presenting at Claremont it will probably be most convenient to fly into and out of Ontario Airport and stay at a motel in Claremont.
+If you are presenting at Claremont it will probably be most convenient to stay at a motel in Claremont.
 Our suggestion is the Claremont DoubleTree.

 Driving Distances: If you are unfamiliar with Southern California you may find the following table of distances and estimated driving times to be helpful.
 To help you visualize, think of Claremont, the Frandsen home and the Fullerton Institute as forming a giant triangle.
 If you click on any of the links below you will be taken to a Google Maps page giving directions.
 The driving times are my best guesses based on the time of day you will likely be on the road.